hdShang/arxiv-daily/docs/cs-LG/2025-09-05/papers/250904734v2-beyond-i-con-exploring-new-dimension-of-distance-measures-in-represe.md

 ---
 layout: default
-title: Beyond I-Con: Exploring New Dimension of Distance Measures in Representation Learning
+title: "Beyond I-Con: Exploring New Dimension of Distance Measures in Representation Learning"
 ---

 # Beyond I-Con: Exploring New Dimension of Distance Measures in Representation Learning